shanmuuncle/shanmuuncle/README.md

 - 👋 Hi, I’m @shanmuuncle
 - 👀 I’m interested in Meteorological Data Processing
-- 🌱 I’m currently learning the Data processing technology
+- 🌱 I’m currently learning the Data Processing Technology
 - 💞️ I’m looking to collaborate on the Extreme Weather Forecast
 - 📫 How to reach me?
 My email: leiqzh@wnu.edu.cn